noirlinux/main/README.txt

  - Taking notes from Wyverkiss we want to be as GNU free as we can and if we can't at least make GNU software optional.

+ - We also strive for stability in as much as we love functional minimalism.

 3. NOIR & KISS
 ________________________________________________________________________________

-The NOIR main repositories will be kept as close to the KISS main repositories [for now] so as to allow users to swap between repositories whenever they see it fit.
+The NOIR main repositories and KISS repo are no longer compatible, they cannot be used together, it is ill advised to attempt to do so.

 4. BINARIES
 NOTE: This assumes that the user trusts the source of the binary packages.